 Corn and rice-based cereals are good breakfast alternatives, but it's crucial to read labels carefully, as some may also contain malt.
 You may want to check your supermarket's health-food section for gluten-free products.

 It's true, no matter what its shape or name, most pasta is made out of wheat.
-So you'll need to avoid spaghetti, macaroni, shells, and spirals when you're on a gluten-free diet.
+So you'll need to avoid regular spaghetti, macaroni, shells, and spirals when you're on a gluten-free diet.
+Instead, look for pasta made from rice, corn, or quinoa.

 Dig in to Rice and Potatoes